How to work with SQL folders

 |

-On the interface, the fields will then appear in the query for selection:
+On the interface, the fields then appear in the query for selection:

-Starting with Vertec 6.2, the folder search can also be performed immediately by activating the Sofort Suche
+From Vertec 6.2 onwards, the folder search can also be executed directly by activating the Sofort Suche

 in the query dialog.
-This allows the search to be performed directly when the folder with the default search parameters (e.g. the logged-in user) is displayed, without having to click on Suchen
+This allows the search to be executed directly when the folder is displayed with the default search parameters (e.g. the logged-in user) without having to click on Suchen

 .

-Further searches can be carried out as usual by changing the search parameters and using the search button.
+Further searches can be made as usual by changing the search parameters and using the search button.

 For the search dialog to appear on the interface, the option Suchdialog anzeigen

-in the SQL folder Configuration must be clicked.
-If no search dialog is shown, the first query is always used to calculate the folder contents.
+must be clicked in the SQL folder Configuration.
+If no search dialog is displayed, the first query is always used to calculate the folder contents.

-If this option is enabled, it has a Show All button next to the Search button.
+If this option is enabled, it will have a Show All button next to the Search button.
 Clicking on this button will show all entries, regardless of queries or criteria.

 For projects and addresses, a checkbox Only active is shown by default.

-Whether the check mark is set by default or not can be controlled with the system setting General > Include disabled entries in search dialogs.
+Whether the check mark is set by default or not can be controlled with the system setting General > Consider deactivated entries in search dialogs.

-Starting with Vertec 6.3, this option can also be hidden.
-In the query definition dialog, there is an option 'Nur aktive' ausblenden
+As of Vertec 6.3, this option can also be hidden.
+In the query definition dialog there is an option 'Nur aktive' ausblenden

 :